VikramGaru/GasStationFinder/README.md

 4) Install chai-as-promised: $ npm install chai-as-promised

-5) Also set things up so that running npm test will run our tests with mocha.
+5) Make a setup so that running npm test will run our tests with mocha.
 For this open the file package.json and edit the value of:
 "scripts": {
     "test": "some data",
     "start": "node server.js"